sachasayan/minstrel/memory-bank/productContext.md

 ## Problems It Solves

 - **Writer's Block:** The AI model assists in generating ideas, overcoming creative hurdles, and providing fresh perspectives.
-- **Structure and Planning:** The system guides the user through a structured process of skeleton creation, outlining, and chapter writing, making the daunting task of writing a novel more manageable.
+- **Structure and Planning:** The system guides the user through a structured process of outlining, and chapter writing, making the daunting task of writing a novel more manageable.
 - **Consistency:** By providing context and tracking story elements, the AI helps maintain consistency in characters, plot points, and overall narrative.
 - **Co-creation:** It fosters a collaborative environment where the user and AI work together, combining human creativity with AI's ability to generate and process large amounts of text.
 - **Accessibility:** It provides a guided approach to novel-writing, making it more accessible to novice writers.